Jianningli/mug500plus/README.md

 interactive implant design tutorial: https://www.youtube.com/watch?v=FzaR3ydjaSc

-If you use any part of the dataset, please use the following reference:
+If you use any part of the dataset, please use the following reference in your publications:

 ```
 @article{li2021mug500+,